hivsuper/learning-journey/README.md

-All the projects are built on Java 8 and apache maven 3.3.9 unless otherwise stated
+All the projects are built on [Java 8](https://learn.microsoft.com/en-us/java/openjdk/download) and apache maven 3.3.9

 ----------------------------------------------------
 # bcp-test